Car kills 5, injures several in Trier pedestrian zone | DW | 01.12.2020

 Five people died and more than a dozen others were injured in the western German city of Trier on Tuesday afternoon after being struck by a vehicle that tore through a pedestrian zone.

-Authorities have said the driver was a 51-year-old German man.
-He was arrested shortly afterwards and the vehicle was seized.
+Authorities said the driver was a 51-year-old German man from the Trier area without a prior police record..
+He was arrested within minutes of the first call to police and the vehicle was seized.

 Among the victims was a 9-month-old baby, whose mother is being treated in the hospital for injuries sustained during the incident.